gumaerc-testorg/16.90-spring-2014/content/pages/numerical-integration-of-ordinary-differential-equations/systems-of-odes-and-eigenvalue-stability/1690r-eigenvalue-stability-for-a-linear-ode.md

 {{< tableclose >}}

-Thus, the stability boundary for the forward Euler method lies on a circle of radius one centered at -1 along the real axis and is shown in Figure [1.10]({{< baseurl >}}/resources/fe_stab).
+Thus, the stability boundary for the forward Euler method lies on a circle of radius one centered at -1 along the real axis and is shown in Figure {{< resource_link ffa99b42-f438-0a33-20c9-f53791a67819 "1.10" >}}.

 ![This graph demonstrates the stability boundary for the forward Euler method, which lies on a circle of radius one centered at -1 along the real axis.]({{< resource_file ffa99b42-f438-0a33-20c9-f53791a67819 >}})